sizeru/digipedal/daemon/README.md

 # The Pedalboard Daemon
 The pedalboard daemon is responsible for maintaining the correct order of JACK connections between audio outputs, inputs, and pedals.
-It's settings are set via a config file, and it is controlled via HTTP requests.
+It is configured via a config file, and it is controlld using HTTP requests at runtime.

 ## Usage
 ##### NAME